logo

 <input type="hidden" name="pin_code" class="pin_code ..." id="pin_code" />

 You can access the value of pin_code either via Javascript or via PHP if you intend to post it in a form to your backend.
 The on_verify attribute allows you to specify a function that should be called when the user has entered a value into the last verification code field.
 This should just be the function name without parentheses and parameters.
-If you wish to call verifyPin() after the user enters the pin/code, just type on_verify="verifyPin".
-The component passes the code entered by the user to your function, so, your function declaration needs to expect one parameter.
+If you wish to call verifyPin() after the user enters the code, just type on_verify="verifyPin".
+The component passes the code entered by the user to your function, as well as the name of the component, so, your function declaration needs to expect one or two parameters.
 Still using the verifyPin example, your function declaration will be:

 // do something here with the code